This event took place on Wednesday 22 January 2020.

 - 'Marine protected areas: safeguarding marine environments from shallow seas to deep oceans' by Dr Emma Sheehan, Senior Research Fellow

-deliver sustainable protein to our growing population?' by Dr Daniel Merrifield, Associate Professor in Fish Health and Nutrition
+- 'Can aquaculture deliver sustainable protein to our growing population?' by Dr Daniel Merrifield, Associate Professor in Fish Health and Nutrition

 - 'Plymouth, a centre for the development and optimisation of future marine technology' by Dr James Fishwick, Head of Smart Sound Plymouth and Head of Technology and Operations for the Western Channel Observatory at Plymouth Marine Laboratory